MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ### Scheduling a notification

 Starting in version 2.0 of the plugin, scheduling notifications now requires developers to specify a date and time relative to a specific time zone.
 This is to solve issues with daylight saving time that existed in the `schedule` method that is now deprecated.
 A new `zonedSchedule` method is provided that expects an instance `TZDateTime` class provided by the [`timezone`](https://pub.dev/packages/timezone) package.
-As the `flutter_local_notifications` plugin already depends on the `timezone` package, it's not necessary for developers to add the `timezone` package as a direct dependency.
-In other words, the `timezone` package will be a transitive dependency after you add the `flutter_local_notifications` plugin as a dependency in your application.
+Even though the `timezone` package is be a transitive dependency via this plugin, it is recommended based on [this lint rule](https://dart-lang.github.io/linter/lints/depend_on_referenced_packages.html) that you also add the `timezone` package as a direct dependency.

-Usage of the `timezone` package requires initialisation that is covered in the package's readme.
+Once the depdendency as been added, usage of the `timezone` package requires initialisation that is covered in the package's readme.
 For convenience the following are code snippets used by the example app.

 Import the `timezone` package